Newent: St Mary's

 The Church of England Church of the Blessed Virgin Mary is a Grade I listed building located in Church Street.
 It dates from the 13th century, but the site had been occupied since the Anglo-Saxon period.

+The important 9th-century Newent Cross, which was found buried in the churchyard in 1907, now stands in the porch of the church, and has Old Testament scenes carved on three sides of the shaft: the Fall of Adam and Eve, David killing Goliath, and Abraham sacrificing his son Isaac; the fourth panel shows birds and animals.

-St Mary's has stained glass windows from the famed company of Clayton and Bell.
+St Mary's church has stained glass windows from the famed company of Clayton and Bell.
 Set on a 65 ft tower with a ring of eight bells is an 88 ft spire.
 The church organ was built in 1737 by Thomas Warne, a resident of the town.

 19th century

 In 1848, Newent had a population of 3,099, of whom 1,454 people lived in the town itself.
 This was fewer than in earlier periods.
 There were mineral springs near the canal.

 The Herefordshire and Gloucestershire Canal between Gloucester and Ledbury closed on 30 June 1881 and the section between Ledbury and Gloucester was converted into a railway line.
 The line opened on 27 July 1885 as a branch of the Great Western Railway.
 It closed in 1959, but the canal is now being restored.)